-Exhibit 1 shows the nonattainment areas designated by US EPA for ozone and PM{2.5}, as well as the proposed metropolitan planning area.
-This conformity analysis is for the nonattainment areas within the northeastern Illinois metropolitan planning area.
-The metropolitan planning area was approved by the CMAP Board and MPO Policy Committee in March 2013 and is awaiting Governor's approval.
+Exhibit 1 shows the nonattainment areas designated by US EPA for ozone and PM{2.5}, as well as the metropolitan planning area.
+This conformity analysis is for the nonattainment areas within the northeastern Illinois portion of the nonattainment area.